danbev/learning-ai/notes/ggml-gallocr-reserve.md

 }
 ```
 So split graphs is called again, it was also called in `ggml_gallocr_reserve`
-and we have gone through this before.
+and we have gone through that previously.
 ```c++
 static bool ggml_backend_sched_alloc_splits(ggml_backend_sched_t sched) {
     bool backend_ids_changed = false;